 The Group Addressed BU Indication Exponent subfield is set to the exponent from which N is calculated as defined in 35.3.15.1 (Group addressed frame delivery).

-The EHT Operation Information field is present if the EHT Operation Information Present subfield is equal to 1; otherwise it is not present.
-The EHT STA obtains the channel configuration information from the EHT Operation Information field, if present, in the EHT Operation element.
+The EHT Operation Information field is present if the EHT Operation Information Present subfield is equal to 1; otherwise it is not present. [#11046]The EHT STA obtains the channel width information and the channel center frequency information of the EHT BSS bandwidth from the EHT Operation Information field, if present, in the EHT Operation element.
 The subfields of EHT Operation Information field are defined Figure 9-1002c (EHT Operation Information field format).